-In the current year, the Adult Education Fund, Adult Supplemental Education Fund, Motorcycle Driver Safety Fund, Housing Fund, Wellness Center Fund, and Capital Outlay Fund all showed an increase in Unencumbered cash for the fiscal year.
-While most are insignificant changes, the \$250,015 change in the Housing Fund is a requirement to meet the bond covenants associated with past dorm construction.
+In the current year, the Motorcycle Driver Safety Fund, Housing Fund and Wellness Center Fund all showed an increase in Unencumbered cash for the fiscal year, most being insignificant changes.

-The Bookstore Fund, Cosmetology Fund, and Special Assessments Fund all showed a negative change to Unencumbered cash.
-The negative change in the Bookstore Fund resulted from a transfer of accumulated earnings to capital projects for the College as detailed below.
-The change in the Cosmetology Fund was a use of accumulated earnings to upgrade equipment within the program.
-The negative change related to the Special Assessments Fund is a planned decrease as the mill levy for special assessments has been discontinued and the balances due are being paid from cash accumulated in this fund.
+The Adult Education Fund, Adult Supplementary Education Fund, Bookstore Fund, Cosmetology Fund, Capital Outlay Fund and Special Assessments Fund all showed a negative change to Unencumbered cash.

+In explanation:

+Adult Education Fund - Timing issue, grant received in one FY, spent in next;

+Adult Supplementary Education Fund - Timing issue;

+Bookstore Fund -- Transfer of accumulated earnings to capital projects for the College;

+Cosmetology Fund -- Use of accumulated earnings to upgrade equipment;

+Special Assessments Fund -- Planned decrease.
 This fund will be eliminated in future years.